Quantum Circuit Evolution on NISQ Devices: Experimental Evaluation

-\paragraph{Transverse Field Ising Model} We next considered performance for the 1d spin-chain with correlation in the $z$-component and a transverse magnetic field with $x$-axis orientation \cite{pfeuty1970one}.
-Hence we get the Hamiltonian
+\paragraph{Transverse Field Ising model (TFI)} We next consider performance for the 1D spin-chain with correlation in the $z$-component and a transverse magnetic field with $x$-axis orientation \cite{pfeuty1970one}.
+This scenario is captured by the Hamiltonian

-We only consider the ordered phase and get (anti-) ferromagnetic behavior for ($J > 0$) $J < 0$.
-For our purposes, we chose $J, h = 1$, i.e. opting for the anti-ferromagnetic behavior.
-Note that for Hamiltonian (\ref{eq:tfi}) the entanglement is superimposed to the previous local problem, posing the question which part of the optimization the algorithm conducts first.
-Our performance analysis also contains histograms of gates used successfully during the optimization, giving us insights into the algorithms priorities.
-Furthermore, the TFI is well-known to exhibit local minima, causing purely gradient based methods to fail (\cite{wierichs2020avoiding}).
-Our algorithms capability to navigate such landscapes is intuitively dependent on the distance traversed by each generation in Hilbert space.
-For our settings of hyperparameters, the vanishing of the energy landscape slope should not prohibit global optimization.
+We focus on the ordered phase and obtain (anti-) ferromagnetic behavior for ($J > 0$) $J < 0$.
+For our purposes, we chose $J, h = 1$, \ie opting for the anti-ferromagnetic behavior.
+Note that for \cref{eq:tfi}, the entanglement is superimposed to the previous local problem, posing the question which part of the optimization the algorithm conducts first.
+Our performance analysis also contains histograms of gates applied successfully during the optimization, giving us insights into the algorithm's choices at any stage.
+The TFI model is known to exhibit local minima, causing purely gradient-based methods to fail \cite{wierichs2020avoiding}.
+We expect our algorithm to be advantageous in this scenario.
+For this problem we start with local $\sigma^{(y)}$-eigenstate on all qubits.

-\paragraph{Sherrington-Kirkpatrick model} The SK model simulates the behaviour of a frustrated spin glass \cite{sherrington1975solvable} and was previously used as a benchmark model in quantum computing experiments \cite{sung2020using}, \cite{arute2020hartree}.
+\paragraph{Sherrington-Kirkpatrick model (SK)} The SK model simulates the behavior of a frustrated spin-glass \cite{sherrington1975solvable} and was previously used as a benchmark model in quantum computing experiments \cite{sung2020using}, \cite{arute2020hartree}.
 The model is given by the Hamiltonian

 where $J_{ij}$ are randomly assigned couplings with $J_{ij} \in \{ -1, 1 \}$.
-For every run we constructed a randomly sampled instance of the SK model.
-However, the ground state energy of spin glass model instances is subject to concentration, hence properties such as optimization difficulty and ground state entanglement can be expected to behave consistently \cite{ledoux2001concentration}.
+For every run, we construct a randomly sampled instance of the SK model.
+However, the ground state energy of spin-glass model instances is subject to concentration hence properties such as optimization difficulty and ground-state entanglement can be expected to behave consistently \cite{ledoux2001concentration}.
 Note that such a Hamiltonian consists exclusively of correlation terms, which is why we expect this optimization problem to constitute a considerably harder problem than the previous experiments.
 For this problem, we start with local $\sigma^{(x)}$-eigenstate on all qubits.